Nichi Vendola: President of Apulia

 In the regional election in Apulia, held in April 2005, he narrowly defeated the incumbent president Raffaele Fitto, candidate for the centre-right coalition the House of Freedoms.
 He was the first member of the Communist Refoundation Party to be elected as president of any Italian region.

 In the July 2008 party congress, Vendola was one of the two major candidates running for the place of Chairman of the Communist Refoundation party; he lost to an alliance led by the other major candidate, Paolo Ferrero, formerly Minister for Social Solidarity in the Prodi II Cabinet.
 Following the defeat, Vendola's supporters have renounced all positions as party executives.

 On 24 January 2009, at Chianciano Terme, Vendola split from Communist Refoundation and founded the Movement for the Left.
 In December 2009, Vendola became the first leader of the newly founded party Left Ecology Freedom, which the Movement for the Left had merged into.

 In late 2009, his candidacy for re-election was questioned by his centre-left allies from the Democratic Party.
 They asked him to step down to allow the choice of a candidate able to achieve wider support from other political parties, namely the Christian-democratic Union of the Centre.
-After Vendola refused to step down, chances of having a new primary election quickly increased.
+After Vendola refused to step down, the chances of having a new primary election quickly increased.

 After some weeks of heated debate, elections were called for 24 January 2010.
 Supported by the Democratic Party, Francesco Boccia ran as Vendola's challenger.
 Vendola easily won the election with more than 67% of the votes, was picked again as leader of the centre-left coalition, and went on to defeat centre-right candidate Rocco Palese by a wide margin.

 In July 2010, during a general congress of the so-called "Factories of Nichi", Vendola announced his candidacy for the Primary Elections of the Italian centre-left.
 This voting was expected to foreshadow what might be expected in the 2013 Italian general elections.
 Nationwide polls showed Vendola winning over either Democratic Party Secretary Pier Luigi Bersani or Silvio Berlusconi, then Prime Minister of Italy.
 But came third in the primaries held on 25 November 2012 Vendola ranked third among the 5 candidates with 485,689 votes totaling 15.6%, failing to access the ballot.

 In the general election of 2013 Vendola was the candidate of Apulia for the Chamber of deputies, being elected for the 5th time.
 On 6 March 2013, however, he announced that he would remain in charge of the Puglia Region, thus renouncing the seat in the Chamber.
 On 10 April 2013 he formalized his resignation as a deputy.

 Unable to apply for a third time as president of the region, in 2015 Vendola supported the former mayor of Bari Michele Emiliano who would go on to win the election with 47% of the votes.